Table of Contents[Hide][Show]

 Try neem oil

-A 2011 study found neem oil to be effective at killing off different forms of candida, fungi, and mold, which all are possible root causes of Athlete’s foot.
-However, this study was done in petri dishes, not on animals or humans.
+A 2011 study found neem extracts to be effective at killing off different forms of candida, fungi, and mold, which are possible root causes of Athlete’s foot.
+However, this study was done in Petri dishes, not on animals or humans.
 Since I already use neem oil as an essential oil carrier oil, I’m comfortable adding some to this remedy.

 5. Remedies for Footwear and Towels

 It turns out sticking your sneakers in the freezer for about 24 hours may kill the fungus and prevent it from growing further.
 Additionally, you could use an anti-fungal essential oil spray like the one suggested above to spritz your sneakers and kill the fungus.